EgorRepnikov/dragonrend/README.md

 ```

 ### GET PUT PATCH POST DELETE HEAD OPTIONS (path: String, fn: Function)
-These methods add request handlers.
+These functions add request handlers.

 For example, a file with routes may look like this: